-Literature for Young Adults ENGL 2910 3 cr.
-3 hr.
+Literature for Young Adults

 A survey of current books written for readers ages 12 to 18.
 The emphasis is on the best new books available in paperback.
 Students develop skill in evaluating young adult books in terms of literary quality, reader interest, and social or political perspective.
 Realistic fiction, YA classics, historical novels, science fiction, and poetry are some types of books examined.
 L